coveo/plasma/packages/react-vapor/src/components/select/examples/MultiSelectExamples.1.use.md

 ### General

--   If space allows it and there are 7 or less options in total, consider using [checkboxes](#/components/Checkbox) instead.
+-   If space allows, and there are no more than 7 options in total, consider using [checkboxes](#/components/Checkbox) instead.
--   Keep option label as short as possible to limit the control's width to a minimum.
+-   Keep option labels as short as possible in order to limit width to a minimum.
--   When an option is selected, it should be removed from the option list.
+-   When an option is selected, it should be removed from the options list.

 ### Options Sorting

 -   Always put the most common items at the top of the list.
-If no options is to be selected more often than the others, use alphabetical or chronological order.
+If no option is more common than the others, use alphanumeric or chronological order.

 ### Label

--   In most cases, there should be a label to identify the control.
+-   In most cases, you should include a label to identify the component.

 ---